 If you have received a City of Toronto automated speed enforcement penalty order, you have 30 days from the deemed service date to dispute it.
 The notice can be paid online, in-person or by mail up to 60 days from the notice date with the City.
-You may also be able to request more time to pay or dispute a notice if there are extenuating circumstances.
+You may also be able to request more time to dispute a penalty order if there are extenuating circumstances.

 Important to note: